"NO! Not There!"

 If you miss seeing an incident as it happens, accept that the training opportunity was lost and simply clean up the mess without scolding.
 Never "rub their nose in it."
 They will not make the connection and will only become confused.

 With this simple process, repeated consistency and as often as necessary, your puppy will eventually "get it" that you want them to do their business in a certain spot.
-Remain patience, and take time to enjoy your new puppy!
+Remain patient, and take time to enjoy your new puppy!

 Family Animal Medicine